Mercerenies/a-turtles-troll/README.md

 * Grass spreads slower than in vanilla.
 * Fixed a bug with the "Lightning" death condition.
 * All messages originating from the plugin have a common prefix now.
+* A Turtle's Troll now depends on Paper, not just Spigot.
 * Switched to Gradle build system, massively improving build times.

 ### Version 1.19